Your Profession, Your Future, Your Voice

-The New Generation Special Interest Group was formed in 2012 following a series of discussions and debates by a number of PIfA grade IfA members at the 2012 IfA Conference in Oxford.
-It became clear that there were many people within the IfA, in the early stages of their careers in archaeology, who wanted to be more involved with the IfA and play a greater role within the sector as a whole.
+The New Generation Special Interest Group was formed in 2012 following a series of discussions and debates by a number of PCIfA grade members at the 2012 IfA Conference in Oxford.
+It became clear that there were many people within the institute, in the early stages of their careers in archaeology, who wanted to be more involved with the the institute and play a greater role within the sector as a whole.
 Whether you fear the dark days for the profession ahead or are optimistic about the future; worried about where archaeology is going or exicted about the journey or crave a voice in shaping your career and your profession, thank you for finding us and joining the debate!

 The New Generation SIG aims to support archaeologists in the early stages of their career working in all aspects of the sector.
 We aim to achieve this by:

-by increasing the role and representation of early stage career archaeologists within the IfA.
+- by increasing the role and representation of early stage career archaeologists within CIfA.

-Membership of the New Generation Special Interest Group is open to anyone who is interested in the future of the archaeological profession; in sharing their wisdom, experience and skills; or in developing their own skills and career.
-It is free to IfA members.
-Non-members will need to pay a yearly £10 fee.
+Membership of the New Generation Special Interest Group is open to anyone who is interested in developing their own skills and career, or in sharing their wisdom, experience and skills with early career proffessionals.
+It is free to CIfA members- just